unreno/Interactive_MGMS2/README.md

 #	Interactive MGMS2

 This is a Shiny app to demo the ability of the MGMS2 R package.
 The code is shared.
-The data is not.
+The data is dummy.

 ##	Prepare Environment